Eggplant, Your Weight Loss Ally

 - The juice of one lemon, not too ripe

-- 4 c. of water
+- 4 c. of water (a liter)

 - Wash the eggplant with the baking soda and apple cider vinegar in order to remove toxins and pesticides.
 Rinse well with water.

-- Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin
+- Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin.

-- Add the sheets to the pitcher along with the water and lemon juice
+- Add the sheets to the pitcher along with the water and lemon juice.

-- Stir with a long spoon and mix well
+- Stir with a long spoon and mix well.

-Include eggplants in your meals
+Include eggplant in your weight loss plan

-Here’s a simple menu you can add to your diet.
+Now that you know about the health properties of eggplant, here’s a simple menu you can add to your diet.

 - Eggplant water with lemon and oatmeal